manjufy/feature-service/README.md

 # Overiew

-# Solution: What problem Feature service try to solve
+## Solution: What kind of problems Feature service try to solve

 # Benefits